-Ms Louise Bannister has over twenty years’ experience as a disability advocate and is passionate about creating a fully inclusive community through leadership, education, mentoring, advocacy, promotion of access, and the right for individual choice and control.
+Ms Louise Bannister has a lifetime of experience as a disability advocate and is passionate about creating a fully inclusive ACT community through leadership, education, mentoring, advocacy, promotion of access, and the right for individual choice and control.
 Ms Bannister was awarded the 2012 Chief Minister’s Award for Inclusion by an Individual, in recognition of her ongoing contribution to the disability community.

-Ms Bannister has been nominated by WWDACT as their representative to MACW.
+Ms Bannister was nominated by WWDACT as their representative to MACW.